csc-training/hip-programming/docs/07-multi-gpu.md

     * Link object files in a separate step using `mpicxx` or `hipcc`
 * on LUMI, `cc` and `CC` wrappers know about both MPI and HIP

-# Selecting the correct GPU
+# Selecting the Correct GPU

 * Typically all processes on the node can access all GPUs of that node
 * The following implementation allows utilizing all GPUs using one process per GPU